Franck Ongfiang: Early career and Italy

 Born in Yaoundé, Ongfiang started his European career at France for Bordeaux.
 In the 2001–02 season, he was signed by Venezia and made his Serie A debut on 17 March 2002 against Chievo, substituted Arturo Di Napoli in the last minutes.
 The match ended in 1–1 draw.
 At that time he was the 4th all-time youngest Serie A foreign player, after Valeri Bojinov, Lampros Choutos and Claiton.

 In August 2002, after Venezia's owner Maurizio Zamparini purchased Palermo, he followed his team-mates likes Di Napoli, Kewullay Conteh, Mario Santana, Igor Budan, Stefano Morrone and Daniel Andersson, etc. transferred to the Sicily side.

 In 2003–04 season, he left for Cesena of Serie C1 on loan.
 In the next season, played for Martina.

 Africa & Middle East

 On 1 July 2005, he left for Espérance de Tunis and played at 2005 CAF Champions League.

 In 2007, he left for Al Ain and played at 2007 AFC Champions League.
 In mid-2008, he left for Al Ahly Tripoli.

 Ukraine

-In March 2011 he sign for the Ukrainian side Zirka Kirovohrad.
+In March 2011 he signed for the Ukrainian side Zirka Kirovohrad.